Michele Cooke: Research

 Cooke is a professor in the department of geosciences at the University of Massachusetts Amherst; she has worked at UMass since 1999.
 She researches earthquakes, fracture mechanics, and fault growth.
 Cooke is often quoted in (and occasionally writes) articles about earthquakes and faults.

 Michele Cooke was featured in a live science article called The Faults That Ruptured in Twin California Quakes Are Very, Very Weird, Geologists Say.
 Her contribution included a discussion about the unusual earthquakes in Southern California in July 2019.
 Cooke's research centers on the mechanical behavior of fault systems, in Southern California.
 She makes use of numerical modeling to examine how fault geometry inspiring earthquake mechanics on slip distributions.
 Through studying the San Gorgonio Pass region introducing the non-planar faults that have a strain, therefore refining seismic hazard models.
 The particular models are often validated where in the scope of paleoseismic, geomorphic, and GPS data, assembling her work in interdisciplinary fields, geophysics and structured geology.

-As a team with geologists, sedimentologists, and geomorphologists, Cooke's contributions gave a new insight on how faults evolve through time and its processes on earthquake frequency repetition.
-Her research objective is to improve the seismic hazard assessments in techtonically active regions in insightful analysis.
-Fault interactions and strain accumulation merging with her notable publications such as a published study in Tectonophysics investigating slip rate sites in the San Gorgonio Pass region.
-An offering on a new perspective into mechanic areas where complex faults have mathematical underpinnings.
+As a team with geologists, sedimentologists, and geomorphologists, Cooke's contributions gave new insight on how faults evolve through time and processes on earthquake frequency repetition.
+Her research objective is to improve seismic hazard assessments in tectonically active regions, for areas like fault interactions and strain accumulation, merging with her publications such as a published study in Tectonophysics investigating slip rate sites in the San Gorgonio Pass region.

 Cooke published an article on Massive Science: Here’s how earthquakes rocked Puerto Rico into another emergency.
 Her analysis was of the earthquakes that struck Puerto Rico in January 2020.

 A study cited by The Weather Channel used data from GPS stations placed throughout California's main fault lines to observe small or 'deep creep' ground movement, and Cooke and her team used that data to show how strain occurring in such fault lines moves away from growing tectonically active regions in the crust.
 This phenomenon involves the aseismic slip of fault segments that can pass shear stress to relieve tectonic stress without causing earthquakes that are noticeable.
 Such 'creeps' are important to detect and analyze as they may influence how and when seismic events happen.
 Cooke desires to improve the monitoring network and detection techniques, so that the behavior of faults may be better understood for the purposes of more accurate predictions of earthquake occurrences and hazard levels.